How Many Hours of Sleep Do You Need?

-The amount of sleep a person needs depends on many factors, including age.
+The amount of sleep a person needs depends on many things, including their age.
 In general:

 - Teenagers (ages 14-17) need about 8-10 hours each day.

-- Most adults need 7 to 9 hours a night for the best amount of sleep, although some people may need as few as 6 hours or as many as 10 hours of sleep each day.
+- Most adults need 7 to 9 hours, although some people may need as few as 6 hours or as many as 10 hours of sleep each day.

 - Women in the first 3 months of pregnancy often need several more hours of sleep than usual.